 What is Mystery Shopping?

 First established in the early 1940’s, mystery shopping has been around for a while.
-But just because it’s been in action for almost 70 years, doesn’t mean that it’s an effective method of data gathering or performance improvement.
-In fact, we argue, that at best, it is a high cost, low success training tool.
+But just because it’s been in action for almost 70 years, doesn’t mean that it’s an effective method of data gathering, performance audit or performance improvement.
+In fact, we argue, that at best, it is a high cost, low success employee training tool.
 Nowadays, there are much better alternatives for a company to consider.

 The purpose of mystery shopper program is to measure employee integrity, customer service and operating standards.
 Together these form, ‘Customer Experience’.

 So what is the best way to do this?

 Perhaps by engaging a third-party provider.
 They will send in undercover customers so you can find out everything you need to know about the customer experience, and keep an eye on your staff at the same time.